 - Hospital employment versus self-employment.

 - Hospital employment is increasingly becoming the norm.
 With hospital employment, certain amounts of loss of autonomy are inevitable.
-Some specialities exist almost exclusively in an employed or contracted model, while others still offer a range of employment options.
+Some specialties exist almost exclusively in an employed or contracted model, while others still offer a range of employment options.
 If your autonomy is very important to you, this might make a difference in your career choice.

 - Urban versus rural practice setting (or small city versus larger city).